When my daughter Ahna was in first grade, she secretly stuck a note in my purse that read

 Make It Personal

-I learned not everyone is a “words of affirmation” and chocolate fan when I read the book The Five Love Languages by Gary Chapman.
+I learned that not everyone is a “words of affirmation” and chocolate fan when I read the book The Five Love Languages by Gary Chapman.
 In simple summary, the book reminded me that everyone likes to receive in different ways.
 Five ways, in fact: Words of Affirmation, Quality Time, Receiving Gifts, Acts of Service, and Physical Touch.
-My primary love language is Quality Time—when I have undivided attention, it meets my needs in a powerful way.
+My primary love language is Quality Time—when I have someone’s undivided attention, it meets my needs in a powerful way.

 Love languages in the workplace require some minor revisions.
-For example, while physical touch might be someone’s love language, there is less of an opportunity to explore that professionally, leaving us with four:
+For example, even though Physical Touch might be someone’s love language, there is less of an opportunity to explore that professionally, leaving us with four:

 Words of Affirmation—Written or spoken?
 There is a difference.
-Some people love to have their work publicly acknowledged, while others (like me) appreciate a thoughtful handwritten note.
+Some people love to have their work publicly acknowledged, whereas others (like me) appreciate a thoughtful handwritten note.

 Quality Time—Personal or professional?
-Some educators appreciate the time to talk about their lives outside of school, while others really want to focus on work.
+Some educators appreciate the time to talk about their lives outside of school, whereas others really want to focus on work.

 Acts of Service—One day many years ago, my principal brought me a cup of steaming hot tea while I was teaching.
 I’ve never forgotten that.
 Good Earth tea, as a matter of fact.
-Another colleague wrote sub plans for me so I could be a labor coach for my friend’s birth (the day before Spring Break).
+Another colleague wrote sub plans for me so I could be a labor coach for my friend who was giving birth (the day before spring break).
 That sticks with me, and I think of it whenever I see her.